jmcnamara/polars_excel_writer/examples/Readme.md

   dataframe to an Excel file.
 This demonstrates setting a value for Null values in the dataframe.
 The default is to write them as blank cells.

+* `write_excel_set_freeze_panes.rs` - An example of writing a Polar Rust dataframe to an Excel file.
+This demonstrates freezing the top row.

+* `write_excel_set_freeze_panes_top_cell.rs` - An example of writing a
+  Polar Rust dataframe to an Excel file.
+This demonstrates freezing the top row and setting a non-default first row within the pane.

 * `write_excel_set_header.rs` - An example of writing a Polar Rust dataframe to an Excel file.
 This demonstrates saving the dataframe without a header.